 - Community involvement in volunteer or related activity, past or present;

 Protocol and Structure

-There are four elements to the organization of the Wall of Honour:
+There are five elements to the organization of the Wall of Honour:

 - The RMC Wall of Honour Governance Committee (WGC);